 1. When conducting clinics in the government hospital, I have come across many patients who carry a diagnosis of substance abuse.
 One of the prerequisites is to conduct Motivational Interview which is quite difficult to carry out unless the therapist learns about it and keep the focus on what he is doing.

 2. The motivational interview is used to enhance client’s motivation to end drug addiction.
 The first step is to develop trust with the client.
 At the same time, the therapist needs to assess client’s perception of the problem (that he is facing).
 Denial is common, in the beginning.
 To some clients who present with psychological problems like the panic attack and fear of dying, they are more open to ideas and suggestions.
 Willingness to get treatment will ensure fewer obstacles (faced by clients) throughout the session.

 3. The second step is to collect basic information such as client’s medical history using semi-structured questionnaires or clinical assessment.
 The third step is to help the client in his decision making, help him to express his emotion in a controlled and confident manners and finally make a good conclusion at the end of the interview.
 There is a need to reconnect with the client in the future to see how much he has gone through various phases in addiction recovery.

-4. In precontemplating phase, client doesn’t feel the need to change his behaviour and lifestyle.
+4. In precontemplating phase, the client doesn’t feel the need to change his behavior and lifestyle.
 Following certain suggestion or life events, clients then decided to make changes but in many, they need to be pushed before they step on the next stage.
 This is contemplation stage.
 Once they decide to change, they are ready for treatment.